-This orchestral concert is presented as part of American Lyric Theater’s InsightALT concert series, which features operas at various stages of development in the Composer Librettist Development Program.
+The orchestral concert, featuring mezzo soprano Audrey Babcock as La Reina, is co-presented as part of American Lyric Theater’s InsighALT series, which features operas at various stages of development in the Composer Librettist Development Program.
 The concert is the culminating event of an extensive orchestral workshop, and will conclude with a detailed process-based discussion with the composer and librettist, moderated by Lawrence Edelson.

 Photo by Raúl Cano

 Post-Performance Conversation will follow the January 17 show.